twokindswater/obsidian/PCSE.md

 **1. Export logs in each dev project to a Cloud Pub/Sub topic in a dedicated SIEM project.**

 **2. Subscribe SIEM to the topic.**

+Q. TrendyTech recently experienced a security incident where an unauthorized user accessed internal resources.
+To prevent similar incidents, you need to implement a more robust access control strategy for Cloud SQL.
+What is the best approach considering TrendyTech's existing application architecture and user groups?

+A. Leverage Cloud Identity & Access Management (IAM) to define separate roles with granular permissions for different user groups like developers, QA testers, and database administrators.

+Q.A mobile workforce uses a variety of devices to access cloud applications.
+The security team wants to grant access based on whether the device is corporate-managed and meets certain security standards.
+Which Access Context Manager feature should they use?
+A.Custom access levels using Common Expression Language.

+Q.You want to limit network access to your GKE pods for enhanced security.
+Which strategies can you use?
+A.Utilize pod security policies to restrict privileged containers and host volume mounts.
+Implement service accounts with limited permissions for pods to access external resources.
+Configure network policies to define inbound and outbound traffic rules for pods.

+Q."TrendyTech," the rapidly growing e-commerce platform, needs to manage access to sensitive customer data stored in Cloud Storage buckets.
+Their development team requires read access for analytics, while customer support needs limited read access for order-related tasks.
+Choose the best solutions for each scenario:

+To ensure auditability and maintain a record of user activity within Cloud Storage buckets, TrendyTech should:
+A. Enable Cloud Logging for centralized logging of all bucket access attempts and data modifications.

+Q.**Company "FinTech Solutions" exposes financial APIs through Cloud API Gateway and needs to balance security with performance.
+Choose the best approach for each situation:**

+"FinTech Solutions" relies heavily on API keys for user authentication.
+How can they mitigate the risks associated with API keys?
+A. Encrypt API keys in transit using HTTPS but store them unencrypted at rest within the application.
+Rotate API keys regularly and implement short-lived access tokens to minimize exposure time.

+Q. You need to ensure that incident response activities are logged and audited for compliance purposes.
+What GCP service provides detailed audit logs for incident response activities?
+A. Cloud Security Command Center (Cloud SCC)

+Q.A cloud security manager wants to audit who has permission to delete virtual machines in a specific Google Cloud project.
+They need to identify all principals with this capability.
+Which feature of Policy Analyzer should they utilize to find this information?
+A. Run a query specifying the permission for VM deletion and the project scope.

+Q.Your company stores sensitive financial data in Cloud Storage buckets.
+To comply with industry regulations and protect data at rest, what should you implement?
+A.Server-side encryption with Cloud Key Management Service (KMS) for centralized key management.

+Q. Your company develops and deploys microservices using Google Kubernetes Engine (GKE).
+To protect container images from unauthorized access and tampering, what security measures should you prioritize?
+A. Store container images in Cloud Storage buckets with no public access for easy deployment.
+Encrypt container images with Cloud Key Management Service (KMS) before storing them in the Container Registry.
+Implement Binary Authorization to enforce image signature verification before deployment.

+Q. You need to ensure that an Azure VM using a managed identity can obtain Google Cloud credentials.
+Which attribute should you primarily use as the subject identifier in Google Cloud for Azure VMs?
+A. The managed identity ID.

+Q. Your project requires automated tools to use credentials from an AWS EC2 instance to access Google Cloud services.
+How can these tools automatically obtain the external credentials?
+A. Through a credential configuration file that points to the workload identity pool and provider.

+Q. Your organization is deploying applications on GKE across multiple regions, and you want to ensure low-latency communication between clusters.
+What GCP service can you use to connect GKE clusters in different regions securely?
+A. Anthos Service Mesh

+Q. Your company is looking for a cost-effective MFA solution that can integrate with Google Cloud.
+What is a recommended cost-effective MFA method for GCP?
+A. SMS-based codes

+Q. An organization needs to understand which users and groups have access to modify a particular BigQuery dataset containing sensitive data.
+They want to ensure the audit captures all potential access, including indirect permissions through groups.
+What option should they enable in their Policy Analyzer query?
+A. Group expansion to list all individual group members.

+Q. Your company has resources spread across multiple cloud projects and wants to ensure that data does not leak outside of these environments.
+What feature of Access Context Manager would best meet this requirement?
+A. Service perimeters defining sandboxes of resources.

+Q. Your company plans to use AWS EC2 instance profiles to authenticate to Google Cloud services without managing service account keys.
+What is the first step to enable this integration?
+A. Configure a workload identity pool in Google Cloud.

+Q.Your critical API endpoint experiences a sudden surge in traffic.
+How can you differentiate between a legitimate traffic spike and a DDoS attack?
+A. Leverage Cloud Armor's rate limiting and IP blacklisting features to mitigate the traffic surge.
+Implement Cloud Monitoring anomaly detection to automatically alert on unusual API activity.
+Analyze traffic patterns and identify anomalies in request volume and origin.

+Q. Your company's security team suspects a potential malware infection within a Compute Engine VM.
+To investigate and remediate the threat, what steps should you take?
+A. Use Cloud Logging to analyze VM logs for suspicious activity and identify the malware origin.
+Immediately shut down the VM to prevent further spread of malware.
+Deploy a Cloud Armor security policy to block network traffic from the infected VM.

+Q. After setting up a workload identity pool, what is the next step to allow an external workload from AWS to authenticate to Google Cloud using the pool?
+A. Create a service account in Google Cloud to represent the workload.

+Q. To detect and prevent unauthorized access attempts to GCP resources, what security feature should you enable?
+A. Context-aware access (CAA) to evaluate user and device context before granting access.
+Security Health Analytics (SHA) for detailed logs of user activities and access events.
+Cloud Security Command Center (SCC) for security-related insights and threat detection.

+Q. Your company has a large number of employees and contractors with varying levels of access to GCP resources.
+To simplify access management and reduce security risks, what should you implement?
+A. Leverage Google Groups to group users with similar access needs and assign IAM roles to groups instead of individual users.
+Integrate with Active Directory using Cloud Identity for seamless user authentication and authorization.

+Q. TrendyTech's application relies heavily on real-time analytics for customer behavior insights.
+The application continuously reads and writes data to Cloud Storage buckets containing sensitive customer purchase records.
+How can you secure this data transfer while maintaining performance and scalability?
+A. Encrypt data at rest in Cloud Storage buckets using Cloud Key Management Service (KMS) and implement server-side encryption for data in transit using HTTPS and IAM permissions.
+DLP는 데이터 내용만 보호해준다는 한계가 존재. 데이터 전송 및 보안과 관련된 내용은 KMS & HTTPS & IAM

+Q. You are setting up an App Engine project and want to ensure that users can sign in using various providers through Identity Platform.
+What should be your first step after creating a new Google Cloud project?
+A. Enable Identity Platform in the Google Cloud Marketplace.